What Is the NATS National Apprenticeship Training Scheme?

 As the job landscape experiences a massive tide of metamorphosis with technology taking over, manpower expectations changing, and global upheavals, you as a leader must put your best put forward by staying receptive and well prepared to face the brand-new challenges.
-Develop new skills and perspectives, grow exponentially as future leaders.

-What are the Leadership Trends in 2025?
+What are the Leadership Trends in 2026?

 1. Compassion-Powered Leadership